varigence/docs/bimlflex/reference-documentation/ExtractFileSplitSize.md

 # Extract File Split Size

-Should the extracted files be split into multiple files of this size.
+The file size to split extracted files into multiple files for.
 Applied if the file is larger than 2x this size.
 Use 0 to not split files.
 Size in MB

 Notes:
 * This setting is part of the `Staging` settings category.
 * The default value for this setting is `0`.